HardMax71/Integr8sCode/docs/reference/api-reference.md

 - GET /health/readyz → readiness with dependency checks (Mongo, Kafka, Event Store, K8s)
 - GET /health/health → simple status summary

+Rate limiting

+Every request passes through the rate limiter before reaching the handler.
+The limiter resolves the caller's identity (user_id for authenticated requests, IP address for anonymous) and checks against Redis using a sliding window algorithm.
+Anonymous users get a 0.5x multiplier on limits compared to authenticated users.

+When a request is allowed, the response includes `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset` headers so clients can track their quota.
+When denied, the API returns 429 with the same headers plus `Retry-After`.
+Admins can configure per-user limits through the admin UI and view usage stats.

 Notes on security
 - Auth required for most endpoints; admin‑only routes enforce role checks server‑side.
 - CSRF double‑submit cookie pattern is enforced for state‑changing routes.